 This is so much more fun than flash cards!
 Make flowers for each number and use them to practice division facts.

-Learn more: Division Flowers at Ofamily Learning Together
+Learn more: Division Flowers

 10. Roll and race to practice division facts

-Multiplication and division go hand-in-hand in third grade math.
+Multiplication and division go hand-in-hand in 3rd grade math.
 This free printable game has kids rolling the die, trying to be the first to correctly answer all the problems in one row.
 Get the printable at the link.

-Learn more: Roll and Race at Jennifer Findley
+Learn more: Roll and Race Math Game

 11. Divide and conquer division pairs